 Wine Bar coming to South Perry

 Jan.
-18—Within the last few decades, the South Perry District has grown into a destination for shoppers and diners from all over Spokane.
+19—Within the last few decades, the South Perry District has grown into a destination for shoppers and diners from all over Spokane.

 But for the past 10 years, a storefront in the heart of the area has remained empty.

-Come in March, the location will be home to Pacific to Palouse, a wine and tapas bar.
+Come March, the location will be home to Pacific to Palouse, a wine and tapas bar.

 "I think it's so cool to fill out the last spot in the neighborhood," co-owner Amber Park said.
 "And there's not a great wine spot area so that's what I want to bring to it."